Resgrid/Core/docs/source/index.rst

    :columns: 2

    * :doc:`/installation/index` -- Install and run the Resgrid system
+   * :doc:`/docker/index` -- Install and run the Resgrid system with Docker
    * :doc:`/development/index` -- Start developing with Resgrid
    * :doc:`/contributing/index` -- Contribution guidelines and information
    * :doc:`/system/index` -- Overview of the Resgrid system and features